X-Band Radar (8–12 GHz)

 Radar Range

-Calculate maximum radar detection range using the radar range equation, including RCS, antenna gain, noise figure, and bandwidth parameters
+Calculate maximum radar detection range from peak power, antenna gain, RCS, noise figure, and bandwidth using the radar equation.
+Free, instant results.

 Parabolic Dish